lejenome/lejenome.github.io/posts/h5vew-adding-new-website-support.rst

 We can also notice that Lego video player is always hosted under the specified URL.
 All ``http://`` requests are redirected to ``https://`` protocol and all requests not containing the ``www`` resource are redirected to ``www.lego.com``.
-So our mateching patter is just one simple pattern.
+So our matching pattern is just one simple pattern.

 Next, we need to define a new option to disable this module.
 In ``content/Options.js``, add to ``defaults`` attribute in the constructor the